Nicole Moudaber

 Nicole Moudaber (born 19 January 1977 in Ibadan, Nigeria) is a Lebanese/British event promoter, record label founder, radio personality, and DJ/producer.
 She is the head of her own imprint MOOD Records and runs a weekly radio show, In The MOOD.

 Biography

 Nicole Moudaber was born in Nigeria.
-She began her career promoting dance parties in Beirut, Lebanon during the 1990s, before transferring to London where she attended pointblank music school's where she studied DJing and established herself as a DJ and producer.
+She began her career promoting dance parties in Beirut, Lebanon during the 1990s, before transferring to London where she attended pointblank music school where she studied DJing and established herself as a DJ and producer.
 She came to the attention of Carl Cox in 2009 when she signed to his record label Intec.
 She released her first album Believe in 2013 on Drumcode Records.

 Moudaber has been featured by Billboard, The New York Times, CNN, Paper, Mixmag, and Dancing Astronaut.

 Moudaber started In The Mood Radio in 2014 and it broadcasts weekly in over 50 countries, on over 70 FM stations.
 Moudaber is also an Ambassador of the Association For Electronic Music (AFEM) alongside Armin van Buuren, Nile Rodgers, Pete Tong, Seth Troxler, Louie Vega and others.